ShaySarussiElshten/Bikes-shop-with-React-Node.js/README.md

 ____________________________________________________________

-### -First of all I want to emphasize that on my site system we have admin user & regular user
+### -First of all I want to emphasize that on my site system I have an admin user & regular user

 for example :